Brought to Justice logo

 Brought to Justice is designed to show you the convictions we've achieved in conjunction with our partners in the criminal justice system.
 By publishing a selection of these, we aim to provide transparency and a greater understanding of both the investigative and judicial process so you can feel reassured that we are working effectively on your behalf.

-- A 34-year-old man who robbed an elderly relative has been sentenced to eight years in prison.
+- A man who stabbed his victim for 'taking too long' in a queue at an Asda petrol station has been sentenced to eight years in prison.

 About Brought to Justice